PopcornTimeCommunity/desktop/README.md

 ## Getting Involved

 Want to report a bug, request a feature, contribute or translate Popcorn Time?
-Check out our in-depth guide to [Contributing to Popcorn Time](CONTRIBUTING.md).
 We need all the help we can get!
 You can also join in with our [community](README.md#community) to keep up-to-date and meet other Popcorn Timers.

 ## Getting Started